eme64/blog/_posts/2026-03-21-Simple-Vectorized-Algorithms.md

 ---
-title: "Vectorizing Simple Algorithms using Auto Vectorization, Intrinsics and the Vector API"
+title: "Vectorizing Simple Algorithms with Auto Vectorization, Vectorized Intrinsics and the Vector API"
 date: 2026-03-21
 ---